-There are so many knitting tools to choose from today.
-And it's so fun to go shopping for them.
-But you may be wondering which ones you really need.
+There are so many knitting tools to choose from today and it's so fun to go shopping for them.
+There's always something new!

 There's always something new to try.